Persian domes: Early Islamic period

 In the 10th century, domed mausoleums of the domed square type became popular in the Transoxiana region.
 The Ismail Samanid mausoleum in Bukhara was designed according to the geometric principles of mathematicians al-Khorezmi, al-Fargani, and Ibn-Sino.
 It dates to no later than 943 and is the first to have squinches create a regular octagon as a base for the dome, which then became the standard practice.
 The Arab-Ata Mausoleum, also in Transoxiana, may be dated to 977-78 and uses muqarnas between the squinches for a more unified transition to the dome.

 Cylindrical or polygonal plan tower tombs with conical roofs over domes also exist beginning in the 11th century.
 The earliest example is the Gonbad-e Qabus tower tomb, 57 meters high and spanning 9.7 meters, which was built in 1007.
 Although no burial has been found at the site, the Ziyarid ruler was purported by a 16th-century Arab historian to have been in a glass coffin suspended by chains from the ceiling, which corresponds to Buyid burial customs described in the 14th century.

 The ruins of four domed tombs at Mohra Sharif in the Gomal valley of Pakistan have been dated to the 11th and first half of the 12th centuries under the Ghaznavids based on stylistic similarity to the 11th century mausoleum of Alam Bardar Al-Muntasar in Turkmenistan, about 25km away.
+The Ghaznavid palace of Lashkari Bazar had a cruciform entrance hall and a throne room preceded by an iwan that are both presumed to have been domed, like those of the Umayyad palace at Amman Citadel.